AstroPathJHU/AstroPathPipeline/scans/readme.md

    - Much of our codes look to the .xml files to determine the expected number of .im3 files
 4. If only a few HPFs fail do not rescan them
 5. If it is a core biopsy and two cuts have been placed on the same slide; only select HPF annotation for one
-6. Some files may end up with an ‘_M2.im3’ designation at the end of the file name.
+6. Some files may end up with an ‘_M#.im3’ designation at the end of the file name.
 This means that the HPF was scanned twice.
 The duplicate is labeled with the ‘M2’ designation, but the initial scan has no designation and has 0 bytes.
 Do not delete either file.
 This is issue is dealt with in the automated pipeline.

 ### Section 3.3.5 BatchIDs
+For some cohorts not all slides can be stained at the same time.
+A ```BatchID``` specifies a group of slides that were stained together.
+We use this information in the pipeline both for batch to batch normalization and to create an illumination correction for each batch.
+We correct for illumination for each batch because the light patterns for a given microscope should be the most consistent during the scanning of a single batch.
+In this way we can also make sure microscope maintaince never has an effect on scanning by doing any such maintaince between batches.
+The ```BatchID```s are project dependent such that numbers may be reused for different projects.
+When specifiying a ```BatchID``` it is usually best to use a two-digit integer (for values less than 10 use 01).

-In the successful ‘ScanN’ folder there should be a text file named ‘BatchID.txt’.
+After a scan is completed, it should be manually verfied as complete.
+There are a few ways to do this, see  In the successful ‘ScanN’ folder there should be a text file named ‘BatchID.txt’.
 This file will indicate the folder that will be transferred and used in the data pipeline all other Scan folders generated by the Vectra scanning softwares are ignored.
 This file should only be added once all HPFs have been confirmed as successfully scanned.
-This text file should contain the numeric value of that BatchID.
-It is best to use a two-digit integer, (for values less than 10 use the ‘01’ format).
+This text file should contain the numeric value of that ```BatchID```.

 ### Section 3.3.6 Batch Tables
+For each BatchID a batch table should be created, this file records the staining information for that batch including lot numbers and antibody-opal pairs.
+These tables should be added to a *Batch* folder in the ```<Dpath>\<Dname>``` folder.

 ### Section 3.3.7 MergeConfig Tables